smallbasic/smallbasic.github.io/_build/reference/681-language-gosub.markdown

 GOSUB should be used with caution.
 Using subroutines is more versatile and much easier to read.

+See ON for `ON n GOSUB Label1` for branching depending on a number `n`.

 ### Example 1: Using GOSUB

 ~~~